32. Quantum physics

 “Perhaps the most gentle method of searching for an electron in an atom in order to measure its speed is to shoot another electron through the atom.
 If the exploring electron hits an electron in the atom, it is deflected and from the angle it may be possible to obtain the velocity of the electron it hit.
 From the atom’s point of view, this technique is not exactly subtle.
 It would be like closing one’s eyes and driving full speed through a street intersection to find out whether traffic was moving on the cross street.
 If a collision occurred, one could assume that there was a car on the cross street.”

 When we measure a quantum object, we affect its outcome and cause the wave function to take on one particular value.
 This is known as collapsing the wave function.
-Whereas prior to our measurement an electron could have one of many different values for momentum (for example), after measurement, we know exactly what that value is.
+Whereas prior to our measurement an electron could have had one of many different values for momentum (for example), after measurement, we know exactly what that value is.
 The wave function has collapsed.

 Relevant to this topic is a thought experiment known as Schrödinger’s cat.
 First, it is important to point out that this is a thought experiment, and was not actually performed, nor were any cats harmed.
 It only serves as a metaphor to illustrate some of the bizarre interpretations of quantum mechanics.
 The thought experiment takes a cat, a flask of poison, a Geiger counter, and a radioactive source in a box.
-The radioactive source has a 50% chance of decaying and emitting a particle within a certain time frame that can be measured by a Gieger counter.
+The radioactive source has a 50% chance of decaying and emitting a particle within a certain time frame that can be measured by a Geiger counter.
 If the decay particle is measured by the Geiger counter within the time frame, the flask of poison is shattered and the poison is released, killing the cat.
 If the detector does not record the particle within the time frame, the mechanism is prevented from shattering the flask.
 This is depicted in Figure 32.3.

 Figure 32.3, described in the caption.
 The cat appears both alive and dead at the same time.